gmcn/expressmerchants/README.md

 - Filtered CSV exports

+## [1.3.7] - 11-03-2020
+### Added
+- Job and finance statuses added to P/O edit for SA to assign -- Two new DB columns in pos table added for the above

+### Removed
+- Single date filter option, no need for this with the ability to search using date range

 ## [1.3.6] - 10-03-2020
 ### Added
 - Sending second confirmation email to company contact email
 - Time stamp attached to created P/O confirmation page
 - Allow admin level user to edit other users permission level

 ## [1.3.5] - 09-03-2020
 ### Changed